Learning from Noisy Labels for Entity-Centric Information Extraction: Introduction

-This work presents contributions as follows: \begin{itemize}[leftmargin=1em] \itemsep{0em} \item We propose a general co-regularization framework that can effectively learn supervised IE models from noisy datasets without the need of any extra learning resources. \item We discuss in details the different design strategies of the framework and the trade-off between efficiency and effectiveness. \item Extensive experiments on NER and RE demonstrate that our framework yields promising improvements on various SOTA models, and also outperforms existing denoising frameworks. \end{itemize}
+We apply the framework to two important entity-centric IE tasks, named entity recognition (NER) and relation extraction (RE).
+We conduct extensive experiments on two prevalent but noisy benchmarks, CoNLL03 for NER and TACRED for RE, and apply the proposed learning frameworks to train various models from prior studies for these two tasks.
+The results demonstrate the effectiveness of our method in noise-robust training, leading to promising and consistent performance improvement.
+We present contributions as follows: \begin{itemize}[leftmargin=1em] \itemsep{0em} \item We propose a general co-regularization framework that can effectively learn supervised IE models from noisy datasets without the need for any extra learning resources. \item We discuss in detail the different design strategies of the framework and the trade-off between efficiency and effectiveness. \item Extensive experiments on NER and RE demonstrate that our framework yields promising improvements on various SOTA models and outperforms existing denoising frameworks. \end{itemize}